fullstack-hy2020/fullstack-hy2020.github.io/src/content/12/en/part12c.md

       ...
 ```

 The URL is the interesting part here.
-We simply said to connect to the other service and to that port.
+We simply said to connect to the service <i>hello-front-dev</i> and to that port 3000.
 The port does not need to be published for other services in the same network to be able to connect to it.
 The "ports" in docker-compose.yml are only for external access.

-Let's do a few alterations to the docker-compose to emphasize this:
+Let's change the port configuration in the <i>docker-compose.yml</i> to emphasize this:

-`docker-compose.yml`
 ```yml
 services:
   app: